Tips for Sniping on eBay

 Stay Under the Radar

-This means that you're not only counting on eBay to protect your personal information, but on the sniping service, too, most of whom are much smaller companies with fewer resources at their disposal.
-If you regularly use sniping services, be sure only to use established services and connect your eBay and PayPal accounts to bank accounts that you use only for eBay and PayPal activity.
+This means you're counting on the sniping service to protect your personal information, and most of them are smaller companies with fewer resources.
+If you regularly use sniping services, be sure to use only established services and connect your eBay and PayPal accounts to bank accounts that you use only for eBay and PayPal activity.

 If You Lose, Keep Trying

-There is plenty more where that one came from!
 You will lose most of what you try to snipe, but that doesn't mean it isn't worth doing.
 Many good deals can be had with patience and time.
-Using most snipers is free, so it isn't costing you anything to try to win the item.
-Sniping can and does get you a discount of some kind that makes it worth the effort for you to continue to snipe in the future.
-So when you see an opportunity to snipe and believe that it will help, do try again if sniping is your thing—and you'll know whether or not sniping is your thing by measuring how frustrated you are at the results when it doesn't work out.
+Most sniping services are free, so it isn't costing you anything to try to win the item.
+Sniping often gets you a discount of some kind that makes it worth the effort to continue to snipe in the future.